Horizontal-org/Shira-website/docs/spaces/results.md

 title: Results
 slug: /results
 sidebar_position: 9
+description: View and analyze your team’s quiz performance in Shira — track completed quizzes, average scores, and identify areas for improvement in phishing awareness.

 ---

 The Results section provides insights into whether your team has completed your quiz and identifying areas for improvement.